xarray-contrib/xarray-schema/README.md

 This is a very early prototype of a library.
 Some key things are missing:

 1. Validation of `coords` and `attrs`.
-These are implemented yet.
+These are not implemented yet.
 1. Exceptions: Pandera accumulates schema exceptions and reports them all at once.
 Currently, we are a eagerly raising `SchemaErrors` when the are found.
-1. Roundtrip schemas to/from JSON and/or YAML format
+1. Roundtrip schemas to/from JSON and/or YAML format.

 ## license